\\\ Pet-Friendly Holidays

 - A good idea to bring both long and short dogs leads depending on where you’re walking.

-- Some dogs may need to be muzzled on ferry crossings.
+- Some dogs may need to be muzzled on ferry crossings – and can snap at people when confronted in new surroundings where they feel anxious.

 - Dog toys are essential.
 Balls for when out walking and throwing or on the beach, tug of wars toys when back at your rental property providing one-to-one companion time.

-- Towels are a must for wiping muddy paws after being on beaches, long muddy walks and before entering your rental holiday property and dog shampoo if they are needing a bath.
+- Towels are a must for wiping muddy paws after being on beaches, long muddy walks and coastal path rambles, before entering your rental holiday property and dog shampoo if they are needing a bath.

 - Some locations can be remote with few pet shops nearby so don’t forget the dog food and treats enough to last your pet staycation.